 Am I missing another reason for this?

-#1 Updated by Marc-Andre Lafortune almost 5 years ago
+#1 Updated by Marc-Andre Lafortune about 5 years ago

 - Status changed from Open to Rejected